abxh/asciirast/lib/math/Mat.md

   You can subdivide the parts of the matrix, and recalculate the changed subdivisions.
 You can use tricks involving inverse matrices to revert transformations.

-- If you use 3d vectors for 2d, you have an encoding for most desired units of operations (translation, rotation, scaling, sheering).
+- If you use 3d vectors for 2d, you have an encoding for most desired units of transformations (translation, rotation, scaling, sheering).
 And similarly using 4d vectors for 3d.
 In practice, the same operation is done in the hardware.
 That means pipelining and other fancy tricks can be leveraged.